Frequently Asked Questions

 An area that sometimes creates conflict is the relationship between the sponsoring church and the new church.
 A lack of clear expectations mutually agreed upon lines of accountability, and good communication could turn the church planting experience from a blessing into a disappointment for both the sponsor and the planter.
 Before a church decides to enter into a partnership to plant a new church, the following questions should be addressed:

 I. Doctrinal and methodological issues:

-- Are the planter and the new church in doctrinal agreement with the sponsor church?
+- Are the planter and the new church in doctrinal agreement with the sponsoring church?
 Has the planter read and understood the Baptist Faith and Message 2000?

-- Does the sponsor church understand and accept the methods and style of the new church regarding worship, outreach, discipleship, etc?
+- Does the sponsoring church understand and accept the methods and style of the new church regarding worship, outreach, discipleship, etc?

 II.
 Facilities, finances, and legal issues:

 - If the new church is meeting in the sponsor’s facilities, have logistical issues been discussed and agreed upon?
 Will rent be paid?
 Will help with utility bills be expected?
 Is there a plan for the new church to grow into greater responsibility?
 There needs to be an understanding about the use of facilities, when they are available, who can have keys and access, scheduling of facilities, maintenance, etc. Is a written agreement in place?

 - Who will handle the new church’s finances?
 Is there someone (other than the planter and/or his wife!) who is qualified to handle money?
 Is the new church ready to have its own bank account?
 How will tithes and offerings be handled?
 Is there a plan for the church to take over its own finances?
 Who will approve the new church’s budget and expenditures?

 - Who will handle Cooperative Program and other missions giving?

 - What kind of access will the planter and the new church have to the office equipment, telephones, and supplies of the sponsoring church?
 Is this clearly understood?